yassinebelmamoun/intro-to-pelican/README.md

 pelican-quickstart
 ```

-Reply to all the questions.

-Once done, multiple files will be generated including:
+Once all questions replied to, multiple files will be generated including:

 - Makefile
 - pelicanconf.py